tg769/lost_and_found_web_app/D1_Inception.md

 Don’t Care — Sam doesn’t acknowledge the need for a lost and found platform and is very unlikely to engage with it, as he doesn’t experience the same things that others do.

 ---
+### **Interview 8**

+- **Who was interviewed (role/background):** Shaini, sophomore student, juggles part-time work and classes.
+Carries multiple bags with books, gym gear, and electronics.
+- **Who participated in the interview (team members):** Munendra
+- **Interview date:** September 20, 2025
+- **Customer segment represented:** Busy commuter students with a high risk of misplacing items due to frequent travel.

+**Key Insights:**

+- Shaini bounces between campus and work and home a lot.
+You end up leaving stuff behind in classrooms or lounge areas without even realizing.
+- One time she forgot her gym bag at the library.
+Came back the next day only to find it got shuffled off to some random room.
+- She mentioned how tracking down lost things felt like a scavenger hunt with no clues.
+- Biggest thing for her was clear updates.
+If something turns up, she needs to know right away where exactly to go get it.

+**Representative Quotes:**

+- _“When I’m rushing between work and class, it’s so easy to forget something.
+That’s when I really need a system that just tells me where my stuff is.”_
+- _“Last time it took me three different classes before I found my bag.
+I don’t have time for that.”_
+- _“If the app could just ping me when something turns up, that would save me so much stress.”_

+**Assessment:**
+**Must Have** — Shaini lives that fast commuter life.
+You know how it goes.
+Losing stuff probably happens more than she’d like.
+Having one central system to keep things straight must seem pretty key for her.

+---
+### **Interview 9**

+- **Who was interviewed (role/background):** Marcus, junior resident student, lives on campus, active in clubs and student government.
+- **Who participated in the interview (team members):** Munendra
+- **Interview date:** September 20, 2025
+- **Customer segment represented:** On-campus residents with steady campus access.

+**Key Insights:**

+- Marcus usually doesn’t misplace items because he lives close by and can return to his dorm quickly if he forgets something.
+- He occasionally finds other people’s items during club meetings and events, like water bottles, jackets, or chargers.
+- His main frustration is not knowing where to turn items in or whether they’ll actually reach their owner.
+- He sees a lost-and-found system as useful for the community but not one specific for everything and different places he finds stuff at.

+**Representative Quotes:**

+- _“If I forget something, I just run back to my dorm.
+It’s not really a big deal for me.”_
+- _“The issue I see is more with items left at events—nobody knows where to put them, so they just sit around.”_
+- _“I think a system could help others more than me, but I’d use it to make sure stuff I find gets back to people.”_

+**Assessment:**
+**Nice to Have** — Marcus doesn’t feel a personal urgency but recognizes the value of the system for community benefit and would engage as a finder rather than a seeker.

+---
 ## **4. Final Value Proposition and Customer Segments**

 - **Final Value Proposition:**